biopython/biopython/README.rst

 - Jython 2.7 -- see http://www.jython.org

-  We provide limited support for Jython, but aside from ``Bio.Restriction``, modules with C code, or dependent on SQLite3 or NumPy, everything should work.
+  We have decided to deprecate support for Jython, but aside from ``Bio.Restriction``, modules with C code, or dependent on SQLite3 or NumPy, everything should work.
 There are some known issues with test failures which have not yet been resolved.

-Please note that support for Python 3.3 is deprecated as of Biopython 1.67.
 Biopython 1.68 was our final release to support Python 2.6.